kriebb/kriebb.github.io/_posts/2023-04-02-the-importance-of-unique-emails-enhancing-your-security.md

 So far, we've determined that it's crucial to safeguard oneself against cybercriminals who exploit leaked data.
 [Your information is out there on the internet, but by implementing two-factor authentication (2FA) and using unique passwords, you can protect your accounts on various websites from conventional unauthorized access methods.](https://dotnet.kriebbels.me/when-two-factor-authentication-is-useless)

 Managing unique login names for each website isn't too challenging, and it makes the combination harder to guess.
 [This is a relatively simple task when using a password manager](https://dotnet.kriebbels.me/protect-your-digital-life-a-password-manager-really).
-However, the issue I want to tackle goes beyond thatâ€”I want to avoid phishing emails and scams.
+However, the issue I want to tackle goes beyond that—I want to avoid phishing emails and scams.
 To achieve this, I need a unique email address for logins and registrations, or even better, a separate email address for each website I sign up for.

 The concept of using a unique email address allows you to pinpoint the source of data leaks or sales.
 Additionally, you can switch the email address you provided to a different one and disregard any messages sent to the original account.